mltframework/mlt_web/plugins/ProducerAvformat.md

 description:
-Maximum number of times a insufficient list is attempted to be reloaded (hls,applehttp)
+Maximum number of times a insufficient list is attempted to be reloaded (hls)
 type: integer
 readonly: no
 required: no
 minimum: 0
-default: 0
+default: 1000

 ### http_persistent

 description:
-Use persistent HTTP connections (hls,applehttp)
+Use persistent HTTP connections (hls)
 type: string
 readonly: no
 required: no